edge-mining/frontend/README.md

 ### TODO

-- Implement Backend Endpoints: Add the missing routes (GET/POST/DELETE for policies and rules, POST for start/stop miner) in the FastAPI adapter.
+- Add the missing routes (GET/POST/DELETE for policies and rules etc.).
-- Complete Actions in Stores: Implement the missing API calls in Pinia actions (start/stop miner, update/delete/activate policy).
+- Complete Actions in Stores: Implement the missing API calls in Pinia actions (update/delete/activate policy etc.).
-- Polling/WebSockets: Implement a mechanism to update the miner status in real-time on the dashboard (e.g., setInterval in the miners store or use WebSockets if the backend supports them).
+- Polling/WebSockets: Implement a mechanism to update the miner status in real-time on the dashboard (e.g., setInterval in the miners store or use WebSockets but it needs to be implemented into backend).
 - Improve Forms: Add more robust validation to the forms, especially the rules form (perhaps with separate inputs for key/value condition instead of raw JSON).
 - UI Error Handling: Display API errors to the user more clearly (e.g., using a notification/toast component).
 - Loading States: Show more granular loading indicators during API calls.
-- Styling: Apply a more refined style, perhaps using Tailwind CSS or another library to get closer to the look and feel of Mempool.space.
+- Styling: Apply a more refined style.
 - Testing: Add unit and integration tests.